rokucommunity/brighterscript/docs/interfaces.md

 # BrighterScript Interfaces

-Not to be confused with SceneGraph interfaces (see [<interfaces>](https://developer.roku.com/en-ca/docs/references/scenegraph/xml-elements/interface.md)), BrighterScript introduces the `interface` keyword to describe the public methods and/or fields available on a [class](class.md).
-This has the benefit of allowing type-checking and validation on different classes as long as they expose the same public functions.
+Not to be confused with SceneGraph interfaces (see [<interfaces>](https://developer.roku.com/en-ca/docs/references/scenegraph/xml-elements/interface.md)), BrighterScript introduces the `interface` keyword to describe the public methods and/or fields available on an object or [class](class.md).
+This has the benefit of allowing type-checking and validation on different objects as long as they expose the same public functions.

 ## Interfaces

-Interfaces are declared similarly to classes, with the exception of not needing any implementation fo methods, no access modifiers (i.e. nothing is `private` in an `interface`), and nothing is initialized.
+Interfaces are declared similarly to classes, with the exception of not needing the method body, no access modifiers (i.e. nothing is `private` in an `interface`), and nothing is initialized.

 ```vb
 interface Vehicle